mateuszjancy/intro-to-akka-stream/Readme.md

 val source: Source[Int, NotUsed] =
 	Source(1 to 100)
 ```
-* Responsible for emiting values for future processing.
+* Responsible for emitting values for future processing.
 * Is inactive after declared.
 * In order to get those numbers out we have to run it.
 * Can be built from **future**, **iterable**... and many more.